Kotlin Help

 Measure the number of files generated with annotation processors

-The kotlin-kapt Gradle plugin can report statistics on the number of generated files for each annotation processor.
+The kapt Gradle plugin can report statistics on the number of generated files for each annotation processor.

-This is useful to track if there are unused annotation processors as a part of the build.
-You can use the generated report to find modules that trigger unnecessary annotation processors and update the modules to prevent that.
+This helps track whether any unused annotation processors are included in the build.
+You can use the generated report to find modules that trigger unnecessary annotation processors and update the modules to avoid that.

-• Set the showProcessorStats flag to true in your build.gradle(.kts):
+1. Set the showProcessorStats property value to true in your build.gradle(.kts):

-The statistics will appear in the logs with the info level.
-You'll see the Annotation processor stats: line followed by statistics on the execution time of each annotation processor.
-After these lines, there will be the Generated files report: line followed by statistics on the number of generated files for each annotation processor.
+The statistics appear in the logs with the info level.
+You can see the Annotation processor stats: line followed by statistics on the execution time of each annotation processor.
+After these lines, there is the Generated files report: line followed by statistics on the number of generated files for each annotation processor.
 For example:

 [INFO] Annotation processor stats: [INFO] org.mapstruct.ap.MappingProcessor: total: 290 ms, init: 1 ms, 3 round(s): 289 ms, 0 ms, 0 ms [INFO] Generated files report: [INFO] org.mapstruct.ap.MappingProcessor: total sources: 2, sources per round: 2, 0, 0